 | Overall | 4.3/5 |

 Most writing tools make you choose between depth and speed.
-Grammarly doesn’t ask you to.
+Grammarly doesn’t.
 The free version catches what makes you look careless.
 Premium catches what makes you look average.
-If you produce content professionally — articles, proposals, emails that land clients — the gap between those two tiers is exactly the gap between writing that’s acceptable and writing that builds a reputation.
-At $12/month, closing that gap is one of the lowest-cost, highest-return decisions in a professional writer’s toolkit.
-The writers who read this and don’t act are the ones still spending Sunday afternoons cleaning up Thursday’s drafts.
+If you produce content professionally, that gap between tiers is exactly the gap between writing that’s acceptable and writing that builds a reputation.